inBeat/inbeat-website/content/top-influencers/tiktok/skincare/united-states/dallas/_index.md

 ---
-title: Top 10 Skincare TikTok Influencers In Dallas In 2023
+title: Top 10 Skincare TikTok Influencers In Dallas In 2024
 description: >-
-  Find top skincare TikTok influencers in Dallas in 2023.
-Most popular hashtags: #fyp #skincare #viral #dallas.
+  Find top skincare TikTok influencers in Dallas in 2024.
+Most popular hashtags: #fyp #skincare #dallas #texas.
 platform: TikTok
-hits: 17
+hits: 16
-text_top: Identify the best TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: Our database aggregates 17 TikTok influencers like this in Dallas, United States for you to work with.
+text_bottom: inBeat holds 16 TikTok influencers like this in Dallas, United States for you to pitch.
 profiles:
   - username: "daytran12"
     fullname: >-